 Make this a two day trip by hiking to Wildcat Campground for an overnight stay.
 Add on the other stops in Point Reyes to make this a complete weekend getaway.
 The hike to Wildcat Campground is 12 miles round trip, and includes a stop at Alamere Falls.
 This coastal hike has exceptional views and is a easy to moderate hike.
 If you can bring two cars, park one car at the Palomarin Trailhead, and begin the hike from Liamantour Beach.
 With only one car, hike in-and-out from Palomarin Trailhead (14 miles total)

 Permits: Permits are required.
 Make a reservation ahead here.

 Park at the Palomarin Trailhead and take the trail 6 miles to Alamere Falls.
 There is a small sign and trail to access the beach.

 The S.S.
 Point Reyes shipwreck, landmark in Point Reyes and is well known to photographers.
 There is a little Market in the town on the right hand side of Sir Francis Drake Blvd, park in their parking lot.
 There is a small trail to the boat.

 UPDATE: In February 2016, the boat caught fire from a fireworks set off illegally by a reckless photographer.
-This iconic landmark is now charred and parts of it can still be seen, but most of the boat was destroyed.
+This iconic landmark is now charred and the rear of the boat was destroyed.
 While it is not fully in tact, it still worth the visit.

 The Cyprus Tree Tunnel is a stop you do not want to miss.
 Directly off Sir Francis Drake Blvd, the tunnel is a great place for photos.
 At the end of the tunnel is the historic Morse code radio station, if it is open, be sure to stop for a look around.